tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 ## Input
 Input can be any Sensor Information and Map Information.
-Some of the examples would be.
+Some of the examples would be:

 | Input                  | Topic (Data Type)                                          | Explanation                                                                                                                                                                  |
 | ---------------------- | ---------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |